Mabel Pines

 Mabel Pines is a fictional character and one of the two protagonists of the Disney Channel/Disney XD animated series Gravity Falls.
 The character is voiced by Kristen Schaal, and designed by the series creator, Alex Hirsch.
 She is inspired by Hirsch's own twin sister, Ariel Hirsch.
 Mabel first appeared on the unreleased pilot created by Hirsch, which he used to pitch the show; she then appeared on the first episode "Tourist Trapped".
 Mabel, alongside her brother Dipper Pines, stars in every episode of the series.
 Mabel also has two series of shorts dedicated to her: "Mabel's Guide to Life" and "Mabel's Scrapbook".
-She also appears in two additional short series, "Dipper's Guide to the Unexplained" and "Fixin' it with Soos", and the music video "Call Me Mabel", a parody of Carly Rae Jepsen's song "Call Me Maybe".
+She also appears in two additional short series, "Dipper's Guide to the Unexplained" and "Fixin' it with Soos", and in the music video "Call Me Mabel", a parody of Carly Rae Jepsen's song "Call Me Maybe".

 Background

 Mabel is an energetic 12-year-old girl (she and her brother turn 13 at the end of the series finale) who is sent alongside her brother to spend her summer vacation at her great-uncle's tourist trap called the "Mystery Shack," which is located in the fictional town of Gravity Falls, Oregon.
 She helps Dipper as he searches to uncover the secrets of Gravity Falls and to find an explanation for the strange situations they experience.
 They are aided by Soos, the Shack's handyman; Wendy, Dipper's crush and the twins' co-worker; and other characters throughout the series.
 The situations that they encounter include dealing with various supernatural or legendary creatures, like gnomes, cryptids, demons, aliens, minotaurs and the nefarious Bill Cipher.

 Mabel is fun, brave, and determined in whatever she sets out to do.
 Like her brother, she struggles with growing up and wants to be seen as more than she is.
 She is more intelligent than she is often portrayed and will always look out for her brother.

 The adventures of Mabel and her brother are inspired by the childhood of series creator Alex Hirsch and his own twin sister, Ariel.
 As a character, Mabel has been critically well received.
 She appears in various Gravity Falls merchandise, such as on clothing, in video games, and in music videos.